 La Paz, Bolivia.
-A city we added to our trip around Peru, simply because it was so close and we had some extra time to spend.
-A city that took my heart in a whirlwind with its charm and culture and urban legends.
+A city we added to our trip around Peru, simply because it was so close, and we had some extra time to spend.
+A city that took my heart in a whirlwind with its charm, culture and urban legends.
 A city like no other; unusual, chaotic, vibrating with life and stories.
 It's a feast for your eyes, ears and nose, with bright colours, dusty mountain air and busy streets.
 As a traveller, La Paz was confusing in the most incredible, life-affirming way imaginable.

-The most fascinating story I’ve heard during my trip is probably the one about a new, natural impotence treatment.
-I was told that it’s mostly bought by men “who aren’t very lucky with women and frequently engage with prostitutes”.
+Another wacky story I heard during my trip was about a new, natural impotence treatment.
+Evidently, it’s mostly bought by men “who aren’t very lucky with women and frequently engage with prostitutes”.
 Soon after this remedy had appeared on the market, the prostitutes of La Paz came together to speak out about their experiences on TV.
 Apparently, their customers were “dying while climaxing”.
-They asked the police to investigate and the investigation brought to light that the dose of this specific impotence cure was meant to be for horses and therefore way too strong for humans.
+They asked the police to investigate, and the investigation brought to light that the dose of this specific impotence cure was meant to be for horses and therefore way too strong for humans.

-Do you believe in fortune tellers?
+Do you believe in fortune-tellers?

 Now, next to the market, there is this street dedicated to Aymara shamans who live in little wooden huts lined up one by one.
-Each hut has a bonfire right outside where the shaman can make offerings for pachamama with his customers.
+Each hut has a bonfire right outside where the shaman can make offerings for Pachamama with his customers.
 According to Aymara beliefs, not just anyone can become a shaman - you have to either get struck by lightning and survive or inherit the powers from an ancestor.

 We went into one of these huts (do not do this without someone who knows what they are doing!) and had our future read from coca leaves by a shaman.
 “Our” shaman had inherited his powers from his great-grandfather, whose skull was proudly displayed by the entrance of the hut (almost giving me a heart attack as I had never seen an actual human skull before.)
-Now, before our reading, we got to go out the back of the little hut where we had the most beautiful view over the city.
-The huts are right on the “rim of the bowl” and you get to see the entire city from up there.
+Before our reading, we got to go out the back of the little hut where we had the most beautiful view over the city.
+The huts are right on the “rim of the bowl”, and you get to see the entire city from up there.

 If this story inspired you to visit La Paz yourself at some point (which I highly recommend!), be sure to combine exploring on your own with a walking tour like the one offered by the Red Caps to get the full experience.
 They take great care of you!